Stocks and shares Junior ISA

 Can I contribute regularly or one-off sums to a Junior ISA?

 Yes!
-If you want, you’ll be able to set up regular contributions using a Direct Debit and recurring orders.
+If you want, you can set up regular contributions using a Direct Debit and recurring orders.
 You can also choose to make one-off top ups, as long as the total stays within the annual limit.

 Is a Junior ISA the same as my (adult) ISA allowance?